 This post was originally published on October 5, 2016.

 Want more energy-boosting tips?
-Check out six natural supplements that give you instant energy!
+Check out these natural supplements that'll give you instant energy.